Code-Institute-Submissions/ms4-siopa-fia/README.md

 View the live project [here.](https://siopafia.herokuapp.com/)

-Siopa Fia was created as my 4th and final milestone project as part of the Code Institute's Software Development Diploma, intending to be full-stack site based on a fictional online Irish eco/sustainable clothing store.
-Visitors to the site would be able to browse across all products available, read blogs posted by users or influencers, register for an account to keep track of their recent purchases and they can sign up to the company newsletter to avail of product discounts available in the future.
-All products in the store are made locally, ethically sourced and are made from 100% organic materials.
+Siopa Fia was created as my 4th and final milestone project as part of the Code Institute's Software Development Diploma, intending to be full-stack site based on a fictional online Irish eco/sustainable women's clothing store.
+Visitors to the site would be able to browse across all products available (women's clothing, footwear and cosmetics), read blogs posted by users or the owner, register for an account to keep track of their recent purchases and they can sign up to the company newsletter to avail of product discounts available in the future. siopaFIA is a fashion store that promotes sustainable fashion, for someone who likes to wear good quality clothing, made locally and supports local business.

-The idea of siopaFIA came to mind when I first visited my cousin’s new business venture specialising in ethical fashion (BasicJuju.com) which is a subject I always felt passionate about.
-My five year old daughter was also particularly impressed that I would name my next project after her, which resulted it being named “Siopa Fia” or Fia’s Shop.

-The logic behind siopaFIA was to create an e-commerce fashion store that promotes sustainable fashion, for someone who likes to wear good quality clothing that lasts while supporting local business.
+The logic behind siopaFIA was to create an e-commerce based around a personal interest: eco-fashion. siopaFIA was created to incorporate every valuable takeaway learned from the [Code Institute's Full Stack Diploma in Web Development](https://codeinstitute.net/) course, maintaining a MVP approach to the site and keeping it to the level that fits my abilities.

 Primary functions of Siopa Fia: